yhdgms1/novely/docs/guide/translation.md

 ## UI translation

 First, you need to import the languages into the game and declare them.
-Yes, languages are not included in the engine by default
+Languages are not included in the engine by default, meaning that only used languages will get to final bundle.

 The only thing you should do is to pass it to the `internal` key as follows: